Keeper-Security/linux-keyring-utility/README.md

 }
 ```

+The `.DefaultCollection()` returns whatever collection the _default_ _alias_ refers to.
+It will generate an error if the _default_ alias is not set.
+It usually points to the _login_ keyring.
+Most Linux Keyring interfaces allow the user to set it.

+The `.NamedCollection(string)` method provides access to collections by name.

 #### Example (set)

-Set takes the data as a parameter and only returns an error
+Set takes the data as a parameter and only returns an error.

 ```go
 if err := collection.Set("myapp", "mysecret", "mysecretdata"); err == nil {
     // success
 }
 ```

+Set accepts _any_ string as secret data.

 ### Binary Interface (CLI)